Integral representation and supports of functionals on Lipschitz spaces: Introduction

-In our previous work \cite{AP_2020_normality}, we started this structural analysis of $\bidualfree{M}$ by showing that the annular decomposition for elements of $\lipfree{M}$ introduced by Kalton in \cite{Kalton_2004} is also partially valid in $\bidualfree{M}$.
+In our previous work \cite{AP_2020_normality}, we started this analysis by showing that the annular decomposition for elements of $\lipfree{M}$ introduced by Kalton in \cite{Kalton_2004} is also partially valid in $\bidualfree{M}$.
 Here, we take these ideas further and prove that any functional in $\bidualfree{M}$ can be canonically decomposed into a part that is ``concentrated at infinity'', a part that is ``concentrated at the base point'', and a part that is compatible with Kalton's decomposition.
 The latter class contains $\lipfree{M}$ and all elements represented by measures.

-We also define an \emph{extended support} for functionals in $\bidualfree{M}$ as a certain subset of $\ucomp{M}$ that has similar properties as the support for $\lipfree{M}$, although the strongest localization properties only hold for functionals that admit Kalton's decomposition.
+We also define an \textit{extended support} for functionals in $\bidualfree{M}$ as a certain subset of $\ucomp{M}$ that has similar properties as the support for $\lipfree{M}$.
+We make heavy use of the algebraic structure of $\Lip_0(M)$ in order to establish the stronger properties of extended supports, which only hold for functionals that are compatible with Kalton's decomposition.
+Let us point out that the resulting theory bears some strong similarities with other areas of analysis, in particular with the theory of Schwartz distributions.
+For instance, compare Proposition \ref{pr:support_derivation} below with \cite[Theorem 6.25]{Rudin_FA}, describing functionals supported on a single point as a combination of evaluations and derivations at said point.
+Similarly, Corollary \ref{cr:positive_elements_free} below states that all positive elements of $\lipfree{M}$ can be represented as integration against a positive measure, a fact that also holds true for positive distributions (see \cite[Exercise 6.4]{Rudin_FA}).